Swirrl/table2qb/README.md

 Codelists describe the universal set of codes that may be the object of a component, not just the (sub)set that has been used within a cube.
 In other words, all the possible codes for a given codelist should be listed in the input CSV file for each codelist.

+Each codelist CSV file should have the following columns:

+- `Label` - a code from the codelist, there should be one row per code
+- `Notation` - a slug of `Label`, e.g. `3 Mineral Fuels` becomes `3-mineral-fuels`
+- `Parent Notation` - a slug of the parent code for the given code value

 ## Configuration

 The table2qb pipeline is configured with a CSV file (e.g. `columns.csv`) describing the components it can expect to find in the observation data file.
 The location of this file is specified with the `--column-config` parameter.